decred/dcrdex/dex/testing/dcrdex/README.md

 Also prepare your PostgreSQL DB as [described here](https://github.com/decred/dcrdex/wiki/Simnet-Testing#prepare-the-postgresql-db).
 Basically: drop your old simnet db and create a new one.

-The dcrdex config file created and used by the harness sets `pgdbname=dcrdex_simnet`, and `rpclisten=127.0.0.1:17273`.
+The dcrdex config file created and used by the harness sets `pgdbname=dcrdex_simnet_test`, and `rpclisten=127.0.0.1:17273`.
 You can override these or set additional config opts by passing them as arguments when executing the harness script e.g.:
 ```sh